apmishra100/Cybersecurity-Elk-Stack-Project/README.md

   - [install-elk.yml](Ansible/install-elk.yml)
     - This playbook is used to install the ELK Server on the Elk-Server machine.
   - [filebeat-playbook.yml](Ansible/filebeat-playbook.yml)
-    - This playbok is used to install and configure Filebeat on the DVWA machines.
+    - This playbook is used to install and configure Filebeat on the DVWA machines.
   - [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml)
     - This playbook is used to install and configure Metricbeat on the DVWA machines.